Ai Qiu Hopen, Memorial Designer, Sculptor

 In 2017, As an Artist, Ai Qu Hopen, has been selected in an international design competition in one of three semifinalist teams to submit design concepts for Ed Johnson Lynch memorial.

-Ai Qiu' sculptures and poetry are reflections her deep meditations on humanity and justice, sympathy and harmony of the world, she calls her work “humble labor in countless gestures of prayer.”
+Ai Qiu' sculptures and poetry are reflections her deep meditations on humanity and justice, sympathy and harmony of the world, she calls her work “humble labor in countless gestures of prayer for peace.”

 Competitively awarded commissions inside USA and abroad: